cowdao-grants/cow-py/README.md

 ## 🐄 Features

-- Querying CoW Protocol subgraphs.
+- Querying the CoW Protocol subgraph.
 - Managing orders on the CoW Protocol.
 - Interacting with CoW Protocol smart contracts.
 - Encoding orders metadata and pinning to CID.